farahtemraz/NewsletterApplication/README.md

 #### 4. Email template

 The main components for each news piece in the newsletter email are the title, author, publish date, description and image.
 Sometimes, not all those fields exist from the result of the newsAPI call.
 Hence, I only include the ones that exist.
-Note that the title of each news piece is actually a hyperlink that whenever is clicked, it navigates you to the original news website that has this news piece sp that you can read the full article.
+Note that the title of each news piece is actually a hyperlink that whenever is clicked, it navigates you to the original news website that has this news piece so that you can read the full article.

 ***Note***

-Most of the time, the result of the API call to news from Egypt does not include neither a description nor an imageUrl (both equal to null).
+Most of the time, the result of the API call to news about Egypt does not include neither a description nor an imageUrl (both equal to null).
 That's why you will find the email received often only includes the title, author and publish date.
-However, for demonstration purposes in case you want to see the output when all fields exist, I created a hardcoded commented `fetchedNews` variable in activities.ts file that is of the same format as the return value of the API but with news other than that of Egypt (obtained from newsapi.org website).
+However, for demonstration purposes in case you want to see how the email looks like when all fields exist, I created a hardcoded commented `fetchedNews` variable in activities.ts file that is of the same format as the return value of the API but with news other than that of Egypt (obtained from newsapi.org website).
+It contains only 3 pieces of news.
 If you want to test with this `fetchedNews` static variable instead of actually fetching Egypt's news using the API, comment out the API call and uncomment the hardcoded fetchedNews variable.
 This way, the automated email will contain the hardcoded fetchedNews that contains all 5 fields.
-An alternative way if you don't want to use static code is to change the API call through the `NEWS_API_URL` variable in .env to have `country=us` instead of `country=eg` because apparently US news often contain images and description, unlike Egypt news.
+An alternative way if you don't want to use static code is to change the API call through the `NEWS_API_URL` variable in .env to have `country=us` instead of `country=eg` because apparently US news often contains images and description, unlike Egypt news.

 ![Template](/Screenshots/DynamicEmail.png)
 ![Template](/Screenshots/DynamicEmail1.png)